- Reviews 1997 to 2007 –

 Irish weather, a beautiful cloudless sky @ 8.00 am which had disappeared

 by 9.30.
-Went to Clifden to restock have a muse, had a nice lunch in a small restaurant.
+Went to Clifden to restock have a muse, had a nice lunch in a small

 Saturday